by Christine Chamberlin

 If you are chemically sensitive, particularly to latex odors, choose a natural cotton mattress or organic cotton mattress.
-While cotton mattresses tend to be very firm (as in hard-as-a-rock), you can add a wool topper to soften the top and relieve pressure points.
+While cotton mattresses tend to be very firm, you can add a wool topper to soften the top and relieve pressure points.
 A topper will also reduce body indentations that occur over time.

 The rest of us should choose a natural latex mattress because it is anti-microbial, anti-bacterial, dust-mite proof, and relieves pressure points.
 Be sure the latex is at least 97% natural and not a 60/40 blend of natural and petrochemical-based materials.

 A natural latex mattress provides your neck, shoulders, hips, and knees with superior support because you sleep in the mattress rather than on top of it.
 You'll toss and turn less frequently and sleep more peacefully, allowing your body's immune system to rejuvenate for the next day's activities.

 Can't afford a new organic mattress right now?
 Add a pure wool or natural rubber mattress topper.
 The topper won't stop your old mattress materials from off-gassing, but you could rest more peacefully knowing that you have put some distance between your body and the toxins.